Matō Station

 Matō Station (間藤駅, Matō-eki) is a railway station on the Watarase Keikoku Line in the city of Nikkō, Tochigi, Japan, operated by the third-sector railway operator Watarase Keikoku Railway.

 Lines

 Matō Station is a terminal station on the Watarase Keikoku Line and is 44.1 kilometers from the opposing terminus of the line at Kiryū.

 Station layout

 The station has a single side platform.

-Adjacent stations

 History

-Matō Station opened on 31 December 1914 as a station on the Ashio Railway.
+Matō Station opened on 1 November 1914 as a station on the Ashio Railway.